martin-braun/CocChad/README.md

 # CocChad

-My NvChad customs for coc.nvim &amp; co.
+My NvChad customs for coc.nvim, nvim-dap, etc.

 This custom set is meant to be installed on top of NvChad.
-It focuses on reverting some original behavior of nvim as well as providing a coc.nvim configuration with many language servers out of the box.
+It focuses on reverting some original behavior of nvim as well as providing a `coc.nvim` configuration with many language servers out of the box.
+It also comes with `nvim-dap` and some extensions for some languages to give debugging support right out-of-the-box.

 ## Installation